EternityForest/GenFortune/README.md

 # GenFortune

 Like the standard linux fortune program, except it uses a Mad Libs style algorithm to generate the fortunes instead of just choosing from a list.

 The C version is officially just archived here.
 Use  the python version.
+The python version also supports Non-Kitten-Item formatted files.

+Please note that nethack and robotfindskitten files are under their own license

 ## Usage: